All entertainment is included in your garden ticket, unless stated.

 Friday 13 June

-Talks in The Chatsworth Theatre* - entry included with garden ticket
+Talks in The Old Potting Shed - entry included with garden ticket

-Talk places allocated on a first come, first served basis
+Talk places are allocated on a first come, first served basis

-11am - All about Austen: Jane Hodson, Head of the School of English and Professor of English Language and Literature
+11am - Servants and Social Class in Jane Austen: Jane Hodson, Head of the School of English and Professor of English Language and Literature

 12pm - Chatsworth and the Cavendish Family During the Regency Period, 1795–1837: Alice Martin, Head of Special Projects - The Devonshire Collections

-Embroidery Workshops in The Old Potting Shed - sorry, sold out
+Embroidery Workshops in The Hartington - sorry, sold out

 A special Chatsworth and Austen-themed embroidery workshop led by Derbyshire-based embroidery artist, Abigail Rose Creative.

-Regency Afternoon Tea in the Old Duke's Glasshouse - includes garden access, pre-booking essential, additional charge applies.
+Regency Afternoon Tea in the Old Duke's Glasshouse - sorry, sold out

 Experience a Regency-inspired afternoon tea in the Old Duke's Glasshouse off the Rose Garden.

-Talks in The Old Potting Shed, in the Garden - entry included with garden ticket Talk places allocated on a first come, first served basis.
+Talks in The Old Potting Shed - included with garden tickets

 1pm Regency Fashion with Janette Haslam

-2pm Be More Jane with author Sophie Andrews
+4pm Be More Austen with author Sophie Andrews

 It's been 20 years since Chatsworth was immortalised on screen as Pemberley (aka Mr Darcy's House), in Joe Wright's adaptation of Pride and Prejudice, starring Keira Knightley and Matthew Macfayden.